 Is there a sentence expungement process?
 Yes.
 Individuals with non violent cannabis records can begin applying for expungement through the Department of Revenue.
 Individuals currently behind bars for cannabis-related offenses that are deemed legal under Initiative 190 can also petition to have their sentences reduced.

-Please note, we are a Medical Cannabis dispensary.
-We do not sell recreational marijuana.
+Please note, we are both a recreational and medical marijuana dispensary open to anyone 21 and over.
+We do not sell to minors without a valid montana medical marijuana card and a parent or guardian present.
 We encourage all of our current Montana Medical Marijuana cardholders to continue carrying a MMMP card and continue to consume medical grade cannabis for optimal relief.